Problems Running: RAILS_ENV=production rake db:migrate

 This is extracted from my comment on Redmine Wiki as Eric Davis suggested after correcting some mistakes.

-RE: Problems Running: RAILS_ENV=production rake db:migrate - Added by Andrew Perry about 6 years ago
+RE: Problems Running: RAILS_ENV=production rake db:migrate - Added by Andrew Perry almost 7 years ago

 Complex passwords with symbols tend to cause problems, so definitely suggest quoting " " the password.